 What the Law Says

-The bills that were passed in 2014 are actually three separate laws:
+The bills that were passed in 2014 associated with this Maryland law are actually three separate laws:

 1. The first concerns the smuggling of cellphones, specifically.
 The fines and jail sentences have increased to nearly double what they were before.